 If an organisation upholds a research misconduct allegation, we may apply our own sanctions.
 Sanctions may vary in length, depending on the seriousness of the case and any remedial action already in place.

 These will be independent of any set by the organisation.
 We may:

 Where allegations of research misconduct are upheld, we expect organisations to implement appropriate disciplinary procedures.

-Wellcome will not form an opinion on any allegation until an investigation has been completed and will only provide information to our staff or external advisors as necessary.
+We will reserve any judgement about an allegation until the investigation is complete.
+We will only provide information to our staff or external advisors on a need-to-know basis.

 In exceptional cases, we may undertake our own investigation into alleged cases of research misconduct that concern Wellcome-funded researchers (for example, where our reputation is at risk or we are dissatisfied with the investigation undertaken by the host organisation).